 Nine Key Features to Lookout for When Selecting a CMMS Software

 Researching and selecting a computerized maintenance management software (CMMS) can be a tedious task.
-There are some key features that are a must when selecting which CMMS solution to purchase.
+There are some key features that are a must when selecting which CMMS software to purchase.
 CMMS software collects and stores data about equipment repairs, scheduled maintenance, and maintains an inventory of materials and parts.
 CMMS also tracks associated costs and manages all related workflows.
 By automating these functions, it improves the productivity of an organization by reducing downtime created by scheduled or emergency equipment maintenance.

 Below are the top nine features to consider when researching and purchasing a CMMS.